MariaIsabel-90/Master-Oceanology/README.md

 ## Master-Oceanology

-In this repository I present a summary of the methodology and results from my Masters in Oceanology, as well as the Matlab scripts taken in the University of Rio Grande.
+In this repository I present a summary of the methodology and results from my Masters in Oceanology taken in the University of Rio Grande, as well as the Matlab scripts.

 ## Main goal of this work